 The BlackBerry 10 lineup, due in the first calendar quarter of next year, is the linchpin of RIM’s comeback plan.
 The new phones have been delayed at least a year, making it harder for the company to compete with the latest Apple and Android devices.
 At RIM’s software developer conference this week in San Jose, California, Chief Executive Officer Thorsten Heins said the debut of BB10 is “a few short months away,” without being more specific.

 The delays mean the BlackBerry 10 will miss the holiday season, when a clutch of new Android devices and phones built on Microsoft Corp.
-(MSFT)’s Windows 8 software will hit the market.
+(MSFT:US)’s Windows 8 software will hit the market.

 RIM’s share of the global smartphone market dropped to 4.8 percent in the second calendar quarter, from 12 percent a year earlier, according to research firm IDC.
 Still, Heins said this week that BB10 will have a “clear shot” at being the world’s third-largest mobile operating system.
 That would put it behind Android and Apple’s iOS, and ahead of Microsoft.